-The pupil's class teacher and the SEND Team will carry out a clear analysis of the pupil's needs.
-The views of the pupil and their parents will be taken into account.
+The pupil's class teacher and the SENCO will carry out a clear analysis of the pupil's needs.
+The views of the pupil and their parents/carers will be taken into account.
 The school may also seek advice from external support services.

-The assessment will be reviewed at least termly to help make sure that the support in place is matched to the pupil's need.
+The assessment will be reviewed regularly to help make sure that the support in place is matched to the pupil's need.
 For many pupils, the most reliable way to identify needs is to observe the way they respond to an intervention.